stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 pre: "<b>4. </b>"
 ---

-In the previous section, we've built an automated playbook to investigate the application environment.
-The output the playbook investigation allows us to come up with the next course of action to of remediation.

-Hence in this section, we will build an automated [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html).
-To scale up the application cluster.
+In the previous section, you have built an automated playbook to investigate the application environment.
+In this section, you will build an automated [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html). to remediate the issue by manually scaling up the application cluster.
 A runbook are a pre-defined procedures for a well understood events to achieve a specific outcome.

-In this scenario, it is visible that the the ECS service CPU was very high, and that there is not enough ECS task running in the service to serve incoming requests.
+In this scenario, it is visible that the the ECS service CPU utilization was at peak, and there is enough ECS task running to serve incoming requests.
 This is understood, and the immediate course of action to remediate it is to increase the number of Task, scaling up the service to mee the demand.
 That said, scaling up the service directly as such, may not be suitable as a long term solution into the fix.
-Therefore it is important to make that clear to the owner of the workload, and to give them the options to intervene.
-The runbook will also send a notification for systems owner to give them the chance to intervene should they do not want this to go ahead.
+Therefore it is important to communicate this issue to the owner of the workload, and to give them the options to intervene if they choose to do so.

 {{% notice note %}}
 **Note:** In the post-mortem review of the event, the team should decide on what is the next course of action they should take to implement a more long term solution, such as implementing Automatic Scaling in the ECS Cluster (This will be discussed further in the next Lab )